aislinn.jpg

 Email: abohren@gmail.com

-I study various topics in microeconomics with a focus on learning and belief formation.
-My research explores questions related to social learning, model misspecification, biased beliefs, discrimination, and moral hazard.
-My work on discrimination and biased beliefs has both theoretical and empirical components, and builds on my research on learning under model misspecification.
+I study various topics in microeconomics with a focus on information, learning, and discrimination.
+My research explores questions related to social learning, learning with model misspecification, biases in belief formation, discrimination, and moral hazard.
+My work on discrimination and belief biases has both theoretical and empirical components, and builds on my theoretical work on misspecified learning.

-Learning and belief formation are central to many economic decisions.
-This component of my research agenda develops methods to model cognitive biases and incorrect models of the informational environment, and studies how such phenomena impact decisions.
+Beliefs are central to many economic decisions.
+This component of my research agenda develops methods to model and measure cognitive biases and incorrect models of the informational environment.
+It also provides empirical support for how cognitive mechanisms (e.g., limited attention, memory, processing capacity) impact belief formation and generate biases.

 Consider a social learning setting where agents misunderstand the correlation between other agents' actions---they cannot distinguish between new and redundant information.
 When agents sufficiently overestimate the amount of new information, beliefs about the state become entrenched and incorrect learning occurs with positive probability; while when agents sufficiently overestimate the amount of redundant information, beliefs fail to converge and learning is cyclical.